 So far, Mayor Bernard C. “Jack” Young has made minimal cuts to the budget and resisted large-scale layoffs.

 He instigated a hiring and spending freeze that nevertheless allows the hiring of “critical leadership positions,” including paramedics, firefighters, police, health professionals and sheriff deputies.

 While pressing the unions to agree to a salary freeze or some furloughs, the city issued termination notices to 48 city employees last month.
 Those getting pink slips were traffic enforcement officers, call takers, laborers and office staff.

-AIDS Funds and Sniper Rifles
+New Sniper Rifles

 Also up for approval on Wednesday – $115,000 for new sniper rifles for the police department’s SWAT team.

 According to the board’s agenda, “The Remington rifles currently in use have reached max round count, and the new proposed rifle, the AT308, is the most recent model of the Remington rifle.”